ewcloud/ewc-flavours/README.md

 Getting started
 ---------------

-> ⚠️ Playbooks in the root directory of this repository are deprecated and will be removed in release `2.0.0`.
-Please use their alternatives, maintained within the [playbooks](./playbooks/) subdirectory.
-Contact the EWC support for migration assistance.

 - Install ansible and other dependencies.
 You may want to do it in its own virtual environment (`pip install -r requirements.txt`)
 - Fetch the external requirements